Husband feeling left out

 Kevin T.

-how do you know these negative feelings/ negative emotions are temporary?
-You think that the distraction of another partner would make everything OK/ good / great ?
+How do you know these negative emotions are temporary?
+You think that the distraction of another partner would make everything OK/good/great ?

-why not work on you not feeling guilty ??
+Why not work on you not feeling guilty?
 Toughen up.
 Don’t let his bullshit in.
-Sometime you have to let the babies cry it out.
+Sometimes you have to let the babies cry it out.

-maybe by you doing so much he‘s not in the habit of fending for himself. i think both need to read the detangling article.
+Maybe by you doing so much he‘s not in the habit of fending for himself.
+I think both need to read the detangling article.
 You’re not a cosponsor of his outside relationships.
-Are you going to pick out his clothes and make she he showered before dates, etc. I think you need tocut the cord here.
+Are you going to pick out his clothes and make sure he showers before dates?
+I think you need to cut the cord here.

 You might want to have a talk with him on what his expectations were going in.
 I mean that in terms of where your marriage or partnership/ relationship would go AND where and what benefits outside relationships would offer outside of sexual variety.
 Maybe realty is quite different than the expectation…we know on the dating front it’s been tough but how things have evolved on the other front might be worth looking into.

-Because feelings / emotions come and go, they don't define the person.
+Emotions come and go.
+They don't define the person.
 How can another partner be a distraction?
-Another partner means (self)growth.
+Another partner means (self) growth.
 He wants that growth, and I'll be happy for him when he gets to experience it.

 It might even be possible that the moment he starts working on his feelings, his outlook will change and bring him more positivity.

-Ah I'm tough, been through much worse in life.
-The feeling of guilt is not strong but new so I'm working on it.
-Self confidence is a weak spot, especially when navigating through something new.
-I'm looking at / doing things I can do to help, but of course there's a limit, the rest is up to him.
+I'm tough, been through much worse in life.
+The feeling of guilt is not strong, but new, so I'm working on it.
+Self-confidence is a weak spot, especially when navigating through something new.
+I'm looking at/doing things I can to help, but of course there's a limit.
+The rest is up to him.

 Thanks for these points, it's a good reminder that expectations need to be discussed regularly, because circumstances and feelings change.
 We will go for that talk sooner than later.